What is the best note-taking app?

-Simplenote is geared towards those who want to capture and organise text notes.
+Simplenote is geared towards those who want to capture and organize text notes.
 You can’t keep or store webpages and clippings in Simplenote.

 It also plays nicely with the popular long-form writing application, Scrivener.

 Previously, I used Simplenote to capture digital notes and ideas for articles on the go on my phone.
 You can categorize your notes using tags, and these tags make it easy to organize and find notes later on.